giucamp/liquid/README.md

 Some corollaries:
 `real a * int b is real`: the product of an integer and a real is a real.
-Actually the names a and b are unnecessary here. int / int is real: a similar corollary, showing that a q
+Actually the names a and b are unnecessary here.
+`int / int is real`: a similar corollary, showing that a quotient is always real

 Liquid deduces tensor types